Singers, band members win spots in district honor ensembles.

-New Mexico Pageant of the Bands The Demon Pride Marching Band will be among dozens of bands from across the state performing before a panel of nationally recognized judges.
-October 17.
+New Mexico Pageant of Bands The Demon Pride Marching Band will be among dozens of bands from across the state performing before a panel of nationally recognized judges.
+October 21.
 The bands perform all day.
-The Santa Fe High band will perform during the first block from 8:30 am to 10 am.
-Adults, $10.
-Students and seniors, $8.
-Children under 5, free.
-Cash at the door.
+Check back to find out more about Santa Fe High's performance time and ticket prices.
 Wilson Stadium, Albuquerque (next to Manzano High School).

 Zia Marching Band Fiesta The Demon Pride Marching Band will be among more than 30 bands from across the region competing by class.
 The top 10 advance to the final round.
 October 28.
 The bands perform all day.
 Check back to find out more about Santa Fe High's performance time.
 University of New Mexico Stadium, Albuquerque.
 All day.
 Adults, all day, $16.
 Students, all day, $9.
 Adults, preliminaries or finals only , $11.
 Students, preliminaries or finals only, $6.